Gisund Bridge

-Gisund Bridge (Gisundbrua) is a cantilever road bridge on Norwegian County Road 86 in Senja Municipality in Troms og Finnmark county, Norway.
+Gisund Bridge (Gisundbrua) is a cantilever road bridge on Norwegian County Road 86 in Senja Municipality in Troms county, Norway.
 The bridge crosses the Gisundet strait from the town of Finnsnes on the mainland to the village of Silsand on the island of Senja.
 The 1147 m bridge has 25 spans, the main span being 143 m long.
 The maximum clearance to the sea below the bridge is 41 m.
 Gisund Bridge was opened on 23 June 1972.